paulroden/programming-and-proving/02-dependent-types.lagda.md

 check-head₂ : head (1 ∷ 2 ∷ 3 ∷ 4 ∷ []) ≡ 1
 check-head₂ = refl

--- #TODO: is there a way to construct a proof that a type cannot be inhabited?
--- check-head₀ : head []
+-- The head of and empty list is impossible!
+This cannot typecheck. check-head₀ : head [] → ⊥ check-head₀ ()
--- check-head₀ ()
 ```

 Self-aware length